 Please let us know if we haven't written a document in plain language: PlainLanguage[at]doc[dot]gov .

 We reported on our progress and compliance with the Act by July 13, 2011.
 As required by the Act, we will post an annual report about our compliance with the requirements.
-The most recent report was published April 13, 2012.
+The most recent compliance report was published in May 2014.